Telling men to ‘step up,’ Sen. Hirono strides into spotlight

 “She’s a badass,” said Christina Reynolds of the advocacy group EMILY’s List, which supports women candidates.
 “The fact that she’s getting up there and calling it out, I think it’s inspiring for us to watch.”

-Senate Democratic leader Chuck Schumer says Hirono may have seen soft-spoken over the years, but adversaries shouldn’t forget that she has a “spine of steel.”
+Senate Democratic leader Chuck Schumer says Hirono may have seemed soft-spoken over the years, but adversaries shouldn’t forget that she has a “spine of steel.”

 Hirono is encouraging other women to be active in politics, predicting their frustration will be felt in the outcome of the midterm elections.